 From 2022, some online and evening classes also include the option of meeting your lecturer and classmates in person during a Saturday visit.

 No pre-existing art-historical knowledge is required to benefit from our courses – our lecturers are chosen for their academic excellence, enthusiasm, and the ability to communicate with a non-specialist audience.
 All you need to take part in our courses is a passion for the visual arts and for art history, along with a good command of the English language.

 Courses are not assessed and while we provide extensive course materials on our Virtual Learning Environment (VLE) for most parts of the programme, it is up to you how much preparatory and subsequent study you wish to undertake.

 If you would prefer to you can view our 2022 courses as an online ‘turn page’ brochure.

 Our department is always happy to advise on content and delivery methods, and help with technical matters.
 If you have any questions, please contact firstname.lastname@example.org

-Coming Soon: The Courtauld’s acclaimed online Summer School
+Don't miss: The Courtauld’s acclaimed Summer School – online and on campus

-The programme runs throughout June and offers 16 in-depth art history short courses ranging from Renaissance to contemporary art.
+The programme runs throughout June and July and offers 18 in-depth art history short courses online, and 14 courses on campus, ranging from Renaissance to contemporary art.
 All courses are led by experts in their field and student numbers are limited to enable proper conversations.
-Extensive course materials, including lectures and readings, are released well in advance of daily live Zoom seminars and allow students to learn at times suitable to them and at their own pace.Our courses
+There are extensive course materials for all students, and for online courses lectures are released well in advance of daily live Zoom seminars to allow participants to learn at times suitable to them.Our courses